ashutoshtiwari-jnv/Node-Application-Development-Stratigy/README.md

 Overall, ORMs simplify database interactions and help streamline the development process by providing a higher level of abstraction and reducing the amount of boilerplate code needed to work with databases in Node.js projects.

 Top ORMs in market:
-1. Sequalize (Recommended: Support Model, Migration, Seeder)
+1. Sequalize (Recommended: Supports Model, Migration, Seeder)
 2. Prisma
 3. TypeORM
 4. KnexJs